f32c/arduino/README.md

 VGA and HDMI outputs work but only as proof of concept because BRAM content is displayed which is very small, few KB typical.
-It is still mission multiport
-RAM bus access to show proper picture.
+When multiport synchronous RAM bus access from VGA/HDMI to SDRAM is ready then some better HDMI picture might be seen.

 # What works only on ULX2S (with 1MB SRAM)

 SRAM support functional, widely tested.

-Framebuffer with composite video output displaying SRAM content
+TV Framebuffer with composite video output displaying SRAM content

 PCM sound (depends on DMA).
 PCM outputs PWM for headphones and FM for